-the possible impact of the potential entrant as any future loss of sales to the potential entrant would not reduce the profits of the merged entity.

-- (b) A merger involving a potential entrant making efforts towards entry or expansion may lead the merged entity to reduce those efforts.
-After a merger, any profits that the potential entrant would expect to 'steal' from the other merger firm would no longer contribute to an incentive to enter, as these profits would already be captured by the merged entity. - 5.20 There may be some uncertainty about the outcome of investments and innovation efforts absent the merger, including whether the investments being made by merger firms would ultimately result in products or services being made available to customers.
+- (a) A merger involving an existing supplier and a dynamic competitor may lead the existing supplier to reduce its efforts in the present to protect against the possible impact of the dynamic competitor, as any future loss of sales to the dynamic competitor would not reduce the profits of the merged entity. - (b) A merger involving a dynamic competitor making efforts towards entry or expansion may lead the merged entity to reduce those efforts.
+After a merger, any profits that the dynamic competitor would expect to 'steal' from the other merger firm would no longer contribute to an incentive to enter, as these profits would already be captured by the merged entity. - 5.20 There may be some uncertainty about the outcome of investments and innovation efforts absent the merger, including whether the investments being made by merger firms would ultimately result in products or services being made available to customers.
 However, uncertainty about the outcome of a dynamic competitive process does not preclude the CMA from assessing the impact of the merger on that dynamic process.
-Where dynamic competition gives customers the chance to benefit from a wider variety of products or a future increase in competition, this represents value to customers even where there is some uncertainty that these products or services will ever ultimately be made available to customers. - 5.21 Accordingly, while the CMA's assessment of dynamic competition may, in some cases, focus on entry and expansion in relation to specific products, in others, it may consider a broader pattern of dynamic competition in which the specific overlaps may not be identified easily at the point in time of the CMA's assessment.
+107 A process of dynamic competition can increase the likelihood of new innovations or products being made available, and therefore has economic value in the present. - 5.21 Accordingly, while the CMA's assessment of dynamic competition may, in some cases, focus on entry and expansion in relation to specific products, in others, it may consider a broader pattern of dynamic competition in which the specific overlaps may not be identified easily at the point in time of the CMA's assessment.
 Examples might include two digital platforms exhibiting a pattern of using their existing platforms or suites of integrated services as a launchpad to enter into new, overlapping services; two pharmaceutical companies engaging in research programmes that are likely to treat the same illnesses; or two firms with geographic expansion strategies that are likely to target similar local areas.
 Where this is the case, the CMA may assess a broader loss of competition arising from a reduction in the merger firms' incentives to continue investing in these competing programmes or strategies, rather than focusing on individual future overlaps.
+109

-&lt;sup>99 For example, the European Commission case of COMP/M.7275 - Novartis/GlaxoSmithKline Oncology Business.
+107 For example, the European Commission case of COMP/M.7275 - Novartis/GlaxoSmithKline Oncology Business.
 The CMA also considered the impact of uncertainty on the assessment of dynamic competition in its Provisional Findings in Illumina Inc/Pacific Biosciences of California Inc.

-&lt;sup>100 For example, two retail firms may have a strategy involving opening new stores and tend to open stores in the same types of local areas, leading to greater competition; or two pharmaceutical firms may have research programmes that have are likely to develop products with similar applications.
+108 For example, two retail firms may have a strategy involving opening new stores and tend to open stores in the same types of local areas, leading to greater competition; or two pharmaceutical firms may have research programmes that have are likely to develop products with similar applications.

-&lt;sup>101 For example, in Pure Gym Limited/The Gym Limited, the CMA found at Phase 1 that in the absence of one of the merger firms, the other may not have the same incentive to maintain policies such as a uniform network-wide price-for-life policy or 24/7 opening.
-The CMA also found that the merger is likely to materially alter the incentives
+109 For example, in Pure Gym Limited/The Gym Limited, the CMA found at Phase 1 that in the absence of one of the merger firms, the other may not have the same incentive to maintain policies such as a uniform network-wide